schavis/hashicorp-backup/sync-git.md

 ### Fetch and merge changes

-`git fetch` again takes our
-current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+The fetch command confirms you are using a tracked branch, looks for changes in the remote branch that do not exist on your local branch, and downloads the related commit details **without** modifying your files.

+To apply the changes locally, you must pair `git fetch` with `git merge`:

+1. Run `git fetch origin BRANCH_NAME` to look for unapplied changes in the remote branch.
+1. Review the list of commits to understand what will change.
+1. Run `git merge origin BRANCH_NAME` to apply the changes.

 ### Pull changes